Consumer sentiment has perked back up to its highest level since April – KION546

 By Alicia Wallace, CNN

-As inflation continues on a slow and steady descent, consumer sentiment is climbing back up out of a trough hit last year.
+As inflation continues its slow and steady descent, consumer sentiment is climbing back out of a trough hit last year.

-The University of Michigan’s closely watched consumer sentiment index jumped to 64.6 in the preliminary January survey, according to data released Friday.
-That’s up 8.2% from December’s 59.7 reading, but 3.9% below where it was 12 months earlier.
+The University of Michigan’s closely watched consumer sentiment index rose to 64.6 in the preliminary January survey, according to data released Friday.
+It’s the highest reading since January 2022 and up 8.2% from December’s 59.7 reading — but it’s still 3.9% below where it was 12 months earlier.

-Inflation expectations are key data points for the Federal Reserve.
+Inflation expectations are crucial data points for the Federal Reserve.
 If consumers believe prices will remain high, that could factor in to increased wage demands, which could cause businesses to raise prices.

+The Fed is especially keyed in on the long-term expectations, which has bounced around the 3% range for 17 of the past 18 months, Hsu said.

+“I do think consumers are still waiting to see sustained improvements [in inflation] and that uncertainty over global factors like China and Ukraine do not worsen.”

 The-CNN-Wire